PabloK/Sinatra-springboard/README.md

 Sinatra-springboard
 ===================

 This application is an attempt at creating a basic starting point for app development of full-stack applications.
 It will try to generalize as much as possible but in specifics will cater to my personal development needs.
-I will try to keep the springboard as easy as possible to install but requirements are going to include ruby, rubygems and bundler and a number of gems.
+I will try to keep the springboard as easy as possible to install to begin with ruby 1.9+, rubygems and bundler are required.
+A few gems will be installed during by bundler aswell these gems have some external dependancies that are not hard to come over trough apt-get or similar.
-Hopefully it will still be fairly installable, modular and maintainable.

 ##Installation
 ```bash